zzstoatzz/raggy/README.md

 > [!IMPORTANT]
 > This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
->
-> When installing the optional `[scrapling]` dependency, please note that Scrapling is licensed under the BSD-3-Clause license.
-By using this optional feature, you agree to comply with [Scrapling's license terms](https://github.com/D4Vinci/Scrapling/blob/main/LICENSE).

 ### Contributing